|

 Facts To Know

-- Blind Spot - An area not covered by your mirrors.
+- Blind Spot - an area not covered by your mirrors.

 - Overtaking - never overtake on the brow of a hill, approaching a bend, approaching a dip in the road, approaching a left-hand junction.